On turbulent relations: The Gromov space

-\item[The GH metric relation.]
-It is defined by the pointed GH distance $d_{GH}$.
-The notation $E_{GH}=E^{\MM_*}_{d_{GH}}$ will be used.
-Since $E_{\text{\rm can}}\subset E_{GH}$, the quotient set $\MM_*/E_{GH}$ can be identified to the set of classes of proper metric spaces defined by the relation of being at finite GH distance.
+\item[The GH metric relation] It is defined by the pointed GH distance \(d_{GH}\).
+The notation \(E_{GH}=E^{\MM_*}_{d_{GH}}\) will be used.
+Since \(E_{\text{\rm can}}\subseteq E_{GH}\), the quotient set \(\MM_*/E_{GH}\) can be identified to the set of classes of proper metric spaces defined by the relation of being at finite GH distance.

-\item[The Lipschitz metric relation.]
-The \textit{Lipschitz partition}, $E_{\text{\rm Lip}}$, is defined by the existence of pointed bi-Lipschitz bijections.
-It is induced by the \textit{Lipschitz metric relation}, $d_{\text{\rm Lip}}$, which is defined by using the infimum of the logarithms of the dilatations of bi-Lipschitz bijections.
+\item[The Lipschitz metric relation] The \textit{Lipschitz partition}, \(E_{\text{\rm Lip}}\), is defined by the existence of pointed bi-Lipschitz bijections.
+It is induced by the \textit{Lipschitz metric relation}, \(d_{\text{\rm Lip}}\), which is defined by using the infimum of the logarithms of the dilation constants of bi-Lipschitz bijections.

-\item[The QI metric relation.]
-The \textit{quasi-isometric partition} (or \textit{QI partition}), $E_{QI}$, is the smallest equivalence relation over $\MM_*$ that contains $E_{GH}\cup E_{\text{\rm Lip}}$.
-It is induced by the \textit{quasi-isometric metric relation} (or \textit{QI relation}), $d_{QI}$, defined as the largest metric relation over $\MM_*$ smaller than both $d_{GH}$ and $d_{\text{\rm Lip}}$ (\textit{cf.} \cite[Lemma~6]{MR2506484}).
-The quotient set $\MM_*/E_{QI}$ can be identified to the set of quasi-isometry classes of proper metric spaces.
+\item[The QI metric relation] The \textit{quasi-isometric partition} (or \textit{QI partition}), \(E_{QI}\), is the smallest equivalence relation over \(\MM_*\) that contains \(E_{GH}\cup E_{\text{\rm Lip}}\).
+It is induced by the \textit{quasi-isometric metric relation} (or \textit{QI relation}), \(d_{QI}\), defined as the largest metric relation over \(\MM_*\) smaller than both \(d_{GH}\) and \(d_{\text{\rm Lip}}\) (\textit{cf.}\ \cite[Lemma~6]{Plastria2009}).
+The quotient set \(\MM_*/E_{QI}\) can be identified to the set of quasi-isometry classes of proper metric spaces.

-\item[The dilation flow.]
-It is the multiplicative flow defined by $\lambda\cdot[M,x]=[\lambda M,x]$, where $\lambda M$ denotes $M$ with its metric multiplied by $\lambda$.
+\item[The dilation flow] It is the multiplicative flow defined by \(\lambda\cdot[M,x]=[\lambda M,x]\), where \(\lambda M\) denotes \(M\) with its metric multiplied by \(\lambda\).
 This flow is used to define the asymptotic and tangent cones.

 \end{description}